furdarius/sudoku-recognition/readme.md

-Implementation of sudoku recognition on photo and solvig.
+Implementation of sudoku recognition on photo and solving.

 ## Dependency